Phone Free FAQ

 Many of have tried everything to cut our phone use, but found whatever we do, we continue to pick it up entirely automatically.

-The answer is not just to continue to try and use the phone less, but to carve out a clear, daily intentional silence from the phone.
+The answer is not just to continue to try and use the phone less - that doesn’t work.
+Instead it’s to carve out a clear, daily intentional silence from the phone.
+You could call this intermittent digital fasting.

 This post serves to answer all the questions people normally ask me when they see me in the Phone Free Commute high vis vest.